Supplementary customs declaration for each simplified declaration

 Please note that a supplementary customs declaration can also be lodged at the end of a period as a recapitulative declaration, in which case it supplements more than one simplified customs declaration.
 Read more about supplementary periodic customs declarations.

-How do I lodge a simplified and a supplementary customs declaration?
+Using a simplified and a supplementary customs declaration

 Other things to note